Clearwater River Dene Nation: Land transfers

 In 1970 three parcels of land were transferred to the Portage La Loche Band (IR 221, IR 222, IR 223).
 For a time the "La Loche Landing" (IR 223) was being developed as a village and in 1974 it had 70 residents, however most of the band members chose to live in the village of La Loche.
 The band had about 280 members living in La Loche and the La Loche Landing in 1975.

 In 1979 the parcel at Palmbere Lake/Linval Lake (IR 222) area was traded for land bordering La Loche to the north.
 This area also referred to as IR 222 is now home to the village of Clearwater River.
 The third parcel (IR 221) is on the south west shore of Lac La Loche.
 It had a few houses in the 1970s.
 In 1820 the trading posts of the Hudson's Bay Company and the North West Company were located on the lake in that area.

 The village of Clearwater River has grown rapidly since 1979 when it was first officially created.
 The population increased from 301 in 1986 to 778 in 2011.
 Some of this increase was from members living in La Loche who relocated to Clearwater River as housing became available.

 Membership

-As of June, 2016 there were 2,040 registered members with 844 members living on-reserve or on crown land and 1196 members living off-reserve.
-CRDN is a member of the Meadow Lake Tribal Council. and the Federation of Sovereign Indigenous Nations (formerly the Federation of Saskatchewan Indian Nations).
+As of February 2025, there were 3,246 registered members with 1,199 members living on-reserve or on crown land and 2,047 members living off-reserve.
+CRDN is a member of the MLTC Program Services Inc. and the Federation of Sovereign Indigenous Nations (formerly the Federation of Saskatchewan Indian Nations).

 In the 2006 Canada Census there were 590 registered members of the Clearwater River Dene Nation and other First Nations living in La Loche.
 In 2011 there were 680 registered members.